filamentphp/filament/packages/support/docs/10-support.md

 ## GitHub (mostly free)

-You can also reach out to us on our GitHub community section.
-We are always happy to help you with any questions you may have.
+You can also reach out to us on our [GitHub community forum](https://github.com/filamentphp/filament/discussions).
+Where our community members and maintainers are happy to help you out.

 Of course, you are free to open an [issue](https://github.com/filamentphp/filament/discussions/new/choose) if you find a bug or have a [feature request](https://filamentphp.com/docs/3.x/support/contributing#development-of-new-features).
 If you don't want to wait, until a community member has addressed your issue, you can directly **fast track your issue** by [sponsoring]() Filament or directly use the [funding]() options provided on the issue page itself.